 However, certain things, like adding or removing an LLC Member, require a vote of the Members (and the Manager has no say).

 Make sure all LLC Members have a copy

 Once you finalize your Operating Agreement, make sure all the Members have a copy.

 We recommend keeping a copy of the Operating Agreement with your LLC business records.

 Operating Agreement FAQs

-As per Section 4001 of the Vermont LLC Act, an Operating Agreement isn’t required for an LLC in Vermont.
+As per Section 4001 of the Vermont LLC Act, an Operating Agreement isn’t required for Limited Liability Companies in Vermont.